misirov/Client-Bridge-Security-Checklist/README.md

   - [ ] Yes.
   - [ ] No.

 ####  Time of the challenge window is long enough (e.g., 30 min) to provide a human level response to an incident?
+Note that this challenge window depends on the security of the weakest chain, therefore it must be considered per chain.
   - [ ] Describe:

 ####  Can pause contracts as a defensive action during a compromise?